tangentnetworks/tangent-networks-utm/CREDIT.md

 To the pf, httpd, and pledge/unveil teams in particular: the right constraints make better software.

+## Acknowledgements

+This project was developed and validated primarily on OpenBSD virtual machines hosted on the KVM/QEMU virtualization stack via libvirt.

+Appreciation is extended to the OpenBSD, openSUSE, QEMU, KVM, and libvirt communities, as well as the countless maintainers, package builders, documentation authors, and testers whose work makes projects such as this possible.

 The open source community, mailing lists, man pages, and the quiet generosity of people who document what they learned so others do not have to suffer the same failures twice.